dimitrismistriotis/dimitrismistriotis.github.io/_posts/2016-01-17-why_i_will_never.md

 [Nrol-39](/images/nrol-39_logo.jpg)

 If an approach of management/mentality/conviction works for the City, it has to magically apply to anything else.
-If someone had been exposed to the money laundering/exploitative/work all day/backstabbing/cut-throat/sexist/generally rotten part of the world that it is London's financial centre, he is perfectly capable to govern any other business or government sector.
+If someone had been exposed to the money laundering/exploitative/work all day/backstabbing/cut-throat/sexist/some say rotten part of the world that it is London's financial centre, he is perfectly capable to govern any other business or government sector.

 Some years before the CEO of the IT company that I had been recently employed gave a welcome speech to the newcomers.
 In his speech while addressing the company culture he brought up the memories of his days in the finance sector including the *"take a cab go home shower and come back"* at 7 o'clock in the morning experience.
 Afterwards he explained to us how he thought that the people in his company deserve to have a life and how proud he was to have created a company where work-life balance exists.
 While I really liked the person, I could not agree with his mentality, which was not entirely his: there was a board of directors that was checking and approving his decisions.
 He conveniently did not to mention the fact that his company was exploiting people ruining their careers by sticking them to antiquated technologies and approaches (as in the City), that the only way to achieve a better output was by working more, not by improving the way people worked or by any form of investment (as in the City), that a person high in the hierarchy could hire his son and another promote his girlfriend/receptionist to HR administrator bypassing any policies, meritocracy and other proper governance practices (as it happens often in the ...).
 He was a good CEO because he was not judged as an IT CEO but against the financial sector's expectations of the role.